LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

     * **Skills**: Click this field, and select "Bot" from the list that appears.
 This is the default bot skill. **Do NOT add additional skills.**
     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/helloworld/confLE_2.png">
 4. Click **Save**.
-5. Repeat steps 2 - 4 to create a human agent, and assign the Human skill to the human agent.
-Alternatively, assign the Human skill to your own user account, and make sure your user is set to Available (so you can take chats), not Away or Offline.
+5. Assign the Human skill to your own user account, and make sure your user is set to Available (so you can take chats), not Away or Offline.

 ##### Assign the bot skill to an engagement